sadnanalmanir/gbcl-evidence-extraction/README.md

 from the documents which are chosen based on the annotations submitted by the user.
 The results are saved in a single spreadsheet in TSV format.

+## Limitations
+- Pipeline fails to recognize sentences if source text contain single and double quote.

 ## Main components
 - GATE NLP installation **v8.X only**
 - `Main.java` contains command line options for I/O